momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 ## Deploying with Cloudflare

 Now it's time to configure and deploy the application to your Cloudflare account.
-As noted before, you need a copy of the Momento Javascript SDK available in your repository.
+As noted before, you need a copy of the Momento JavaScript SDK available in your repository.
 In this example, we'll deploy from a GitHub repository forked from [the original](https://github.com/momentohq/client-sdk-javascript).

 ![Fork SDK Repository](/img/github-fork-js-sdk.png)